zaphosting/docs/docs/vserver-linux-databases.md

 ## What is Redis?

-Redis is an in-memory data structure store, mainly used to store data with key-value structure, although it supports other formats such as lists, json and more.
+Redis is an in-memory data structure store, mainly used to store data with key-value structure, although it supports other formats such as lists, JSON and more.
 It is characterized by its speed, providing answers to queries in microns of a second.

 ## Redis Installation

-First we must add a repo that allows us to install redis.
+First, we must add a repo that allows us to install redis.
 This step is not necessary in all Linux distributions.
 Execute the following command that corresponds to your operating system and version:
 ```
 // Ubuntu (any version) and Debian (only Debian 10)
 curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg